Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 View of the iconic Changi Airport control tower and the glass-domed Jewel building, surrounded by lush greenery under a clear blue sky in Singapore.

-Now, planes are few and far between, but dozens of people still get off at this stop to go to the wildly popular Jewel: “Singapore’s nature-themed entertainment and retail complex.”
+Dozens of people also alight this stop to visit the wildly popular Jewel: “Singapore’s nature-themed entertainment and retail complex.”

 Indoor waterfall cascading from a circular skylight past a lush tropical garden at Jewel Changi Airport mall in Singapore, surrounded by greenery and visitors on multiple levels